userfront/changelog/README.md

 ### Tenant nesting

-Now you can nest tenants an additional level, so that your account API key or a user's JWT access token can be used to manipulate a grandchild tenant.
+Now you can nest tenants an additional level, allowing you to create sub-organizations within your application.

-- Your account
+- Your application
   - Organization A
     - Workspace A1
     - Workspace A2
   - Organization B
     - Workspace B1
     - Workspace B2

+See the [create child tenant](https://userfront.com/docs/api#create-child-tenant) endpoint to create a nested tenant.
+Once you have created a child tenant, the other existing endpoints work the same as for the parent tenant.

 ## August 2022